ayushacharya27/ROS2/README.md

 # ROS2 Installation is done

-## After Installing we have to Source the our Terminal so that it knows where ROS2 and where to run ROS2 from
+## After Installing we have to Source the our Terminal so that it knows where is ROS2 and where to run ROS2 from

 ```bash
 source /opt/ros/humble/setup.bash